 Article 4.
 Officers

 4.1.
 Officers.
 The officers of the Club shall be elected or appointed as indicated in this Article.
-Only Members of the Club in good standing shall be eligible to 6 serve as officers.
+Only Members of the Club in good standing shall be eligible to serve as officers.
 Employees of the Club may not serve as officers.
+Officers of the club may receive compensation for service as a coach for the Club, other than as a head coach as designated by the Board, provided that no such compensation shall be paid unless the Board has, by majority vote, approved the compensation terms.
+The officer seeking such compensation shall absent themself from the portion of the meeting at which his or her compensation is discussed and voted upon.
 Any number of offices may be held by the same person, unless the Articles of Incorporation or these By-laws otherwise provide.

 4.2.
 Offices Elected by the Membership.
 Each of the following offices is elected by the Club general membership, for a one-year or two-year term as indicated below.

 4.2.1.
 President.
-Responsible for general management of the Club and its programs; serves as Chair of the Board; represents the Club to the public and in organizations in which the Club has an institutional membership, such as the Anacostia Community Boathouse Association; provides vision and direction for Club operations and growth.
+Responsible for general management of the Club and its programs; serves as Chair of the Board; represents the Club to the public and in organizations in which the Club has an institutional membership, such as the Anacostia Community Boathouse Association; provides vision and direction for Club operations and growth; leads succession planning for leadership positions.
 All employees, independent contractors, and agents of the Club shall be hired or appointed by and subject to the control of, direction of, and removal by the President or his or her designee.
 If the President designates an individual to perform this function, he or she shall notify the Board of the designation.
 The President serves a two-year term.